Table of Contents

 - Stop considering hunting a cultural token.
 Hunting should be a private activity, not regulated and funded by the Ministry of Culture and Sports.
 That goes against public opinion and its funding from public administrations is quite asymmetric if we compare it with the number of practitioners of other sports like tennis or swimming.

-One example: The community of Andalucia has declared the “rehalas”, a set of hunting dogs of the hound breed used only for hunting big game, an Asset of Cultural Interest, thus protected and funded.
+One example: The community of Andalucia has declared the “rehalas”, a set of hunting dogs of the hound breed used only for hunting big game, an Asset of Cultural Interest, are thus protected and funded.

 - Prevent the continuous defunding of the Forest Guard.
 They have a hard time controlling that the rules are followed.
-They are not endorsed by the Autonomous Communities, cannot carry weapons, and declared that they feel unprotected.
+They are not endorsed by the Autonomous Communities, cannot carry weapons, and declare that they feel unprotected.
 In 2018 a hunter killed two forest guards after being asked for his hunting license.
 Poaching is a big problem too.

 - Create unified legislation for the entire Spanish territory.

 - The Spanish state must implement community regulations and directives on animal matters and transpose them into national laws with the greatest agility.